Give Me Freedom Or Give Me Death

 • Protecting freedom of expression and access to information: This includes defending the rights of journalists and activists, promoting media literacy, and combating misinformation and disinformation.

-• Promoting digital literacy and cybersecurity: This includes empowering citizens with the skills and knowledge they need to navigate the digital world safely and responsibly, and protecting them from online surveillance and censorship.
+• Promoting digital literacy and cybersecurity: This includes empowering citizens with the skills and knowledge they need to deal with the digital world safely and responsibly, and protecting them from online surveillance and censorship.

 • Supporting civil society organizations and human rights defenders: These organizations play a crucial role in monitoring human rights abuses, advocating for policy changes, and providing assistance to victims of oppression.